-- 1) Using the mouse menu, create three ships. - 2) Position and orient ships as described above and shown in Figures 10 and 11. - 3) Mouse select the small boat whose network is being authored. - 4) Press the red start-record button on the behavior network authoring panel. - 5) Create three triggers. - a) Create three distance triggers using the trigger creation panel.
-Trigger #2 between ship #2 and small boat and trigger #3 also between ship #2 and small boat. - b) Create Scenario start trigger. - 6) Command ship #1 to move towards the harbor entrance. - 7) Command ship #2 to move towards in-harbor ports. - 8) Command small boat to maintain station with respect to ship #1.
-At this stage all three vessels are moving. - 9) Fire trigger #2 when ship #2 approaches within 150 yards of the small boat.
-Trigger #2's threshold is now recorded as 150.
+- (1) Using the mouse menu, create three ships. - (2) Position and orient ships as described above and shown in Figures 10 and 11. - (3) Mouse select the small boat whose network is being authored. - (4) Press the red start-record button on the behavior network authoring panel. - (5) Create three triggers. - (a) Create three distance triggers using the trigger creation panel.
+Trigger #2 between ship #2 and small boat and trigger #3 also between ship #2 and small boat. - (b) Create Scenario start trigger. - (6) Command ship #1 to move toward the harbor entrance. - (7) Command ship #2 to move toward in-harbor ports. - (8) Command small boat to maintain station with respect to ship #1.
+At this stage all three vessels are moving. - (9) Fire trigger #2 when ship #2 approaches within 150 yards of the small boat.
+Trigger #2's threshold is now recorded as 150. - (10) Command small boat to maintain station 100 yards ahead of ship #2, causing the boat to begin swinging out from behind ship #1 and toward the bow of ship #2 (our target).
+This maintain station behavior and its parameters will now be associated with trigger #2 and will activate when trigger #2 fires during execution.